This article was first published on 10 June 2020.

 Figuring out your body type

-If you are unsure about your body type, try standing in front of a full-length mirror and take a good look at your shoulders, bust, hips and legs.
+If you are unsure about your body type, try standing in front of a full-length mirror and taking a good look at your shoulders, bust, hips and legs.
 Which areas look broader or slimmer than the others?
 Keep these observations in mind and remember: your body type is determined by your body’s bone structure and has nothing to do with your weight.
 Read on as we round up the best maxi dresses for every body type.

 If you have an apple-shaped figure, you are likely to have broader shoulders and a shorter torso.
 You are also fuller around the middle, with a less defined waist.
 Slimmer parts of your body include your hips, legs and arms.